Maryland State Retirees

 Important enrollment windows:

-• If you are not currently enrolled in State-sponsored coverage, your enrollment window ends on December 7, 2024.
+• If you are not currently enrolled in State-sponsored coverage, your enrollment window ended on December 7, 2024.

 • If you're transitioning from State-sponsored coverage, your enrollment window ends on December 31, 2024.